Dome of the Spirits

 The Dome of the Spirits (قبة الأرواح) is a small dome resting on an octagonal base, located on the Temple Mount, in the Old City of Jerusalem.

 Several theories exist concerning the name of this building; it could be associated with the proximity of the cave of the spirits or according to a legend, the souls of the dead will be gathered there for prayers.

 Its other name, Dome of the Tablets, comes from the Tablets of Stone, which were said to be kept in the Ark of the Covenant.

 It was built in the tenth century.

 Structure and location

 The Dome of the Spirits is a small octagonal dome located on the Dome of the Rock’s courtyard.
 It is based on eight marble columns attached to eight arches carrying the dome’s drum.
-This is a small dome resting on a hexagonal base.
+This is a small dome resting on an octagonal base.

 The Dome of the Sprits is located north-west of the Dome of the Rock (Kubbat al-Sakhra) and opposite of the Bab al-Rahmah (The Gate of Mercy) in al-Aqsa enclave.
 It is located close to the Dome of al-Khidr.